andrewrk/groovebasin/README.md

 ## Installation

-1. Install and configure mpd, make sure it works.
+1. Install, configure, and run mpd.
+Make sure you can get it to make noise.

 2. Softlink `./public/library` to your music folder.